fenago/ruby-programming/lab_guides/Lab_5.md

 * * * * *

 ### 5.4.
-Summary {#ch05lev1sec4}
+Summary

-In this chapter, we’ve shown you what you need to know to get started building web services with Ruby.
+In This lab, we’ve shown you what you need to know to get started building web services with Ruby.
 We covered the basics of the web architecture using open-uri and Net::HTTP, how to build RESTful web services using Rails, and how to exchange messages using the SOAP